Itawamba County native uses cooking to support community

 “You can call them, tell them to come eat, and they’ll be here,” Dickens said, laughing.

-After she retired, Dickens turned her love of cooking into a way to support her community by using an old family recipe for fried pies to start a fundraiser to help renovate the old Ryan’s Well schoolhouse, now aptly named the Ryan’s Well RCDC.
+After she retired, Dickens turned her love of cooking into a way to support her community by using an old family recipe for fried pies to start a fundraiser to help renovate the old Ryan’s Well schoolhouse, now aptly named the Ryan’s Well Rural Community Development Council.

 “People just really loved the fried pies.
 They were a hit at every festival or event where we sold them,” Dickens said, beaming, “Sheriff Dickinson named us the fried pie coalition.”